Gatada/MultiResolutionCameras/README.md

-# Multi-Resolution Cameras for Blender
+# Multi-Resolution Camera Toolbox for Blender
-This is a Blender add-on written to easily customize render resolutions, and render your cameras.
+This is a Blender add-on written to easily customize render resolutions, and render your cameras—single frames and animations.
 With the add-on you can:

 * Set a custom render resolution for the cameras in the scene, without impacting the scene rendering resolution/aspect.
-* Easily render a still for a camera with the custom resolution.
+* Render a still for a camera with its associated custom resolution.
-* Easily preview multi-camera animation sequences in the 3D Viewport.
+* Preview a multi-camera animation sequence in the 3D Viewport (you can even hide elements that are not enabled for rendering).
+* Render multi-camera animation sequences using either Cycles or Eevee.
-* Easily render sequences.
+* Easily render the animation range for the active camera.

-But what makes the add-on cool is that you can preview the render right there in the viewport, as a frame is added to the camera which updates in real-time while you adjust the size and ratio of the render.
+But what makes the add-on cool is that you can **preview the render right there in the viewport**, as a frame is added to the camera which updates in real-time while you adjust the size and ratio of the render.
+This frame mesh is moved to each camera with custom resolution, following the current camera selection.

 It is a single file add-on.
 After installation, it appears here: `View3D > Sidebar [N] > Cameras`